RavanH/xml-sitemap-feed/readme.txt

 There are several cases where this might happen.

 Open your sitemap in a browser and look at the source code.
-This can usually be seen by hitting Ctrl+U or right-click then select 'View source...'
+This can usually be seen with the key combination Cmd/Ctrl+U or right click then select 'View source...'
 Then scan the produced source (if any) for errors.

 A. If you see strange output in the first few lines (head tags) of the source, then there is a conflict or bug occuring on your installation.
 Please go to the [Support forum](http://wordpress.org/support/plugin/xml-sitemap-feed) for help.